feast-it/front-end-task/README.md

 ### The brief

 Develop a React web app that maintains a list of bookmarks.
-A user should be able to add, edit, or remove any bookmark on the list.
+A user should be able to add, edit or remove any bookmark on the list.

-You are free to lay it out as you think best, either with an inline form or separate pages for displaying and adding bookmarks, also consider the design and user-experience of the app as this will be part of our review.
+You are free to design it as you think best, either with an inline form or separate pages for displaying and adding bookmarks.
+Please also consider the design and user experience of the app as this will be part of our review.

 ### Setup